Getting around the Czech Capital is pretty much pain free thanks to the fabulous Prague public transport system.

 To help you navigate the city with ease, we’ve put together our ultimate guide to public transportation in Prague, and your go-to guide for all things transport related in Prague.
 From buying tickets and reading maps to Prague airport transfers, we’ll have you traveling around the city like a pro in no time!

-Now, let’s get to using Prague’s public transportation system.
+Now, let’s get to using teaching you all about using Prague’s public transportation system.

 Prague Public Transport Tickets